scalar/scalar/packages/api-client-app/README.md

-# Scalar API Client
+# Scalar App

-An open-source HTTP testing tool for macOS, Windows & Linux.
+An open-source HTTP testing tool for macOS, Windows & Linux

+## Download

+Visit our official download page at <https://scalar.com/download> to get the latest version of the Scalar App for free.
+Available for macOS, Windows, and Linux, our app provides a powerful and intuitive interface for all your HTTP testing needs.

 ## Development